What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 Garlic can often be ready in July, although timing depends on variety, planting date, and weather.

-Harvest garlic
+harvested garlic

-Pick: when the lower leaves yellow and start drying back.
+Pick: When the lower leaves yellow and start drying back.

-Watch for: waiting until the whole plant collapses and the bulbs split.
+Watch for: Waiting until the whole plant collapses and the bulbs split.

-July tip: lift one bulb first if you are unsure.
+July tip: Lift one bulb first if you are unsure.

 Harvest on a dry day if possible, then cure bulbs somewhere warm, dry, and airy.
 Use damaged, split, or soft bulbs first.